 The legal framework for the imposition of autonomous sanctions by Australia, of which the Regulations are part, was the subject of extensive consultation with governmental and non-governmental stakeholders when introduced.
-The new sanctions being imposed through the making of the Instrument were subject to targeted consultation within government and with relevant international partners.
+The Department of Foreign Affairs and Trade (DFAT) undertook public consultation in relation to the listings contained in the 2023 Instrument through its website.
+No submissions were received in response to this public consultation.